Hong-Gah Museum

 The Hong-Gah Museum (鳳甲美術館 (凤甲美术馆, Hōng-kah Bí-su̍t-koán, Fèngjiǎ Měishùguǎn)) or Feng-jia Museum is a museum in Beitou District, Taipei, Taiwan.

-Hong-Gah Museum was formally opened to the public in 1999.
+The Hong-Gah Museum was formally opened to the public in 1999.
 With exhibitions, campaigns, inter-disciplinary performances, and so forth, the museum provides an art appreciation venue of quality as well as sows seeds of art for the local community.
 Having opened for more than 20 years, the museum received its membership as one of the Local Cultural Museums of the Ministry of Culture in 2003.
 The museum has been recognized many times with "Arts & Business Awards" and "Taipei Culture Award".

 History

-The Hong-gah Museum was opened on 25 October 1999 under Chew's Culture Foundation, which was founded in 1991.
+The Hong-Gah Museum was opened on 25 October 1999 under Chew's Culture Foundation, which was founded in 1991.
 In its initial establishment, it served as a venue for the presentation of original Taiwanese music by the holding of two annual events, the "Euterpe: Spring & Autumn." many years of careful cultivation and hard work earned praises from every sector in the society.
-Hong-Gah Museum has long been devoting itself to educational courses and lectures to promote aesthetic education in the community.
-On top of that, it serves as a platform for the showcase of contemporary art via regular themed events such as the biennale "Taiwan International Video Art Exhibition" and solo exhibitions of artists from home and abroad.
+The Hong-Gah Museum has long been devoting itself to educational courses and lectures to promote aesthetic education in the community.
+On top of that, it serves as a platform for the showcase of contemporary art via regular themed events such as the biennial "Taiwan International Video Art Exhibition" and solo exhibitions of artists from home and abroad.

-Hong-Gah Museum expects itself to be the starting point of profound art cultivation, through the promotion of community culture, elevating the spiritual life of the public and ultimately demonstrating local community’s cultural landscape in warmth and of humanity.
+The Hong-Gah Museum expects itself to be the starting point of profound art cultivation, through the promotion of community culture, elevating the spiritual life of the public and ultimately demonstrating local community's cultural landscape in warmth and of humanity.